-- 3.1.1 Continue implementing energy efficiency and emissions reduction programs in Council-owned and operated facilities, services and operations and maintain Council's Carbon Neutral status. - 3.1.2 Encourage community efforts to transition to a zero-carbon environment, including the electrification of transport and enhanced public transport services across the region.
+- 3.1.1 Continue implementing energy efficiency and emissions reduction programs in Council-owned and operated facilities, services and operations and maintain Council's Net Zero greenhouse gas emissions status. - 3.1.2 Encourage community efforts to transition to a zero-carbon environment, including the electrification of transport and enhanced public transport services across the region. - 3.1.3 Promote renewable energy and improve energy efficiency of existing houses by education and support of community-based environmental/sustainability group programs with a focus on low-income households.